Import Licensing - Definition

 What is GATT Article VIII?

 Article VIII of GATT, discuss extensively all the procedures involved in acquiring an importation license

-– Paragraph 1(c) establishes a common ground for members to recognize the usefulness of minimizing the incidence and complexity of importation and exportation formalities concerning decreasing and simplifying all the documents required for importation and exportation.
+- Paragraph 1(c) establishes a common ground for members to minimize the complexity of import and export formalities by decreasing and simplifying all the documents required.

 - Paragraph 2.
 This compels each member to review the rules and regulations as regards the provisions of this article when requested by another member.

 - Paragraph 3.
 Stops members from forcing a specific type of penalties for slight breach of the customs regulations requirements.